DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap/README.md

 **Important**: If you want to stop midway through the GroundStation Waypoint Mission, you should click **Stop Simulation** firstly, otherwise the simulator may run the previous groundstation mission when you start it again, it may be confused.

-For more info about DJI PC Simulator, please check the **DJI PC Simulator user manual.pdf** file, which you download along with the simulator.---
+For more info about DJI PC Simulator, please check the **DJI PC Simulator user manual.pdf** file, which you download along with the simulator.
-**Note**:

 ## Upgrade the Aircraft's Firmware

-Download and update the aircraft's firmware to its beta version before attempting to use the DJI Mobile SDK API.
+Download and update the aircraft's firmware before attempting to use the DJI Mobile SDK API.

 Choose and download one of the following firmware from : <https://developer.dji.com/mobile-sdk/downloads> :

-- Phantom 3 Professional Firmware (P3X_FW_V01.01.1003.bin)
+- Phantom 3 Professional Firmware
-- Inspire 1 Firmware (WM610_FW_V01.02.01.02.bin)
+- Inspire 1 Firmware

 It is not required to update Remote Controller's firmware.
 Place the **bin** file in the SD card and insert it to the Micro USB port on the camera, and restart the aircraft and then the update process will start automatically.
 It may take 10 ~ 30 minutes to finish.